-The Company is authorized to issue of 400,000,000 shares of common stock with par value of US\$0.001 per share.
+The Company is authorized to issue 400,000,000 shares of common stock with par value of US\$0.001 per share.
 As of the date of this report there were 40,000,000 shares of common stock issued and outstanding.
 Each share of common stock entitles the holder to one vote.
 For the sake of comparability, the share structure as of the date of this report has been carried back in the Company's statement of stockholders' equity as if they had been issued and outstanding from the beginning of the first period presented.

-11. CONVERTIBLE NOTES
+12. CONVERTIBLE NOTES

-On May 16, 2022, Northann Corp. entered into a securities purchase agreement with certain investors, pursuant to which the Company sold the investors convertible notes in an aggregate principal amount of \$1,000,000 (the "Convertible Debentures") that are convertible into shares of common stock of Northann Corp. (the "Conversion Shares") with a 100% warrant coverage to purchase common stock of Northann Corp. (the "Warrants" and such shares underlying the Warrants, the "Warrant Shares").
+On May 16, 2022, the Company entered into a securities purchase agreement with certain investors, pursuant to which the Company sold the investors convertible notes in an aggregate principal amount of \$1,000,000 (the "Convertible Notes") that are convertible into shares of common stock of the Company (the "Conversion Shares") with a 100% warrant coverage to purchase common stock (the "Warrants" and such shares underlying the Warrants, the "Warrant Shares").
+The notes are due May 16, 2024.

-As of September 30, 2022, we have issued the following securities of the registrant.
-We believe that each of the following issuances was exempt from registration under the Securities Act pursuant to Section 4(a)(2) of the Securities Act regarding transactions not involving a public offering or under Regulation S of the Securities Act.
+As of December 31, 2022, the Company has issued the following securities of the registrant, and believed that each of the issuance was exempt from registration under the Securities Act pursuant to Section 4(a)(2) of the Securities Act regarding transactions not involving a public offering or under Regulation S of the Securities Act.